Jonatha Brooke: The 2010s

 In 2010, Jonatha Brooke performed as the opening act of the French tour of Nolwenn Leroy, singing songs in English and in French, and joined Nolwenn Leroy for some duets.

 In February 2014, Brooke opened in her one-woman play My Mother Has 4 Noses off-Broadway at the Duke Theater in New York City.
 The play, written by Brooke, recounts in words and music Brooke's relationship with her mother, who suffered from dementia.
 It earned favorable reviews, including a "NY Times Critics' pick" designation.
 She released a CD of the same title simultaneously which one reviewer described as "an intimate, string laden album full of warmth and sadness."

 In October 2016, Jonatha released the album Midnight.
 Hallelujah.
-Recorded at Sweetwater Studios in Fort Wayne, IN, and mixed by Bob Clearmountain, the collection features a broader mix of instruments than her previous two albums.
+Recorded at Sweetwater Studios in Fort Wayne, Indiana, and mixed by Bob Clearmountain, the collection features a broader mix of instruments than her previous two albums.
 Brooke supported the release of the album with tour dates across the United States.

 In February 2019, Jonatha Brooke won Overall Grand Prize in the 15th Annual IAMA (International Acoustic Music Awards), as well as Best Female Artist with her song "Put the Gun Down".

 Brooke released an EP, Imposter, in 2019.
 In an interview for the EP, Brooke revealed that she now lives in Minneapolis.